getsentry/sentry-javascript/docs/config.rst

 Configuration
 =============

-We must first configure Sentry to allow certain hosts to report errors.
+We must first configure the client to allow certain hosts to report errors.
 This prevents abuse so somebody else couldn't start sending errors to your account from their site.

 **Note**: Without setting this, all messages will be rejected!